Exercise and Joint Pain

 Don’t Forget The Warm Up...Or The Cool Down

-It doesn’t matter if you are exercising to alleviate arthritis symptoms or just to stay healthy, the warm up is an essential part of any workout program.
+It doesn’t matter if you are exercising to alleviate joint pain symptoms or just to stay healthy, the warm up is an essential part of any workout program.
 You don’t want to just jump into the deep end and push your muscles to the limit right off the bat.
 Instead you want to start your workout by gradually increasing the intensity.
 Begin with stretching to improve your range of motion, particularly if you’re using weights.

 When your workout is complete you might need to ice your joints to keep the swelling down and reduce pain.
 But you also want to physically cool your muscles down by slowly reducing the intensity.
 Stretch those muscles again before icing so you are only icing the muscles and joints that need it.